Sales Coaching Program

 Imparta’s research shows a strong, direct correlation between a manager’s ability to coach and the performance of their sales team.
 Sales managers are often promoted because they are great salespeople; that risks them being bad sales coaches.
 They know what to do, so they tell people what to do.

 Good sales coaches act differently.
 They help people to figure things out for themselves so they can do it on their own next time.
 That improves sales performance, increases team engagement, and reduces staff turnover.

-Imparta’s 3D Sales Coaching programme provides:
+Imparta’s 3D Sales Coaching program provides:

 Deep Coaching Skills

-Drawing on the three dimensions of Insight, Influence and Trust, 3DSC training helps managers to drive individual and business performance.
+Drawing on the three dimensions of Insight, Influence, and Trust, 3DSC training helps managers to drive individual and business performance.

 Integration with Sales Training

 3DSC training is often run back to back with a one-day version of the training that the sales team is going through.
 We also provide coach-the-coach services to help embed coaching behaviors.

 Coaching from sales managers is critical for us: Imparta has helped us to focus the activities of managers on those that create improved sales capabilities, making them more effective, and dramatically improved our performance.Sales Leader, Manufacturing